-Recent reports document that since last year’s vote to leave the European Union, racial and religious hate crimes have risen by 23%.
+Recent reports document that since the vote to leave the European Union, racial and religious hate crimes have risen by 23%.

 But why are they/we like this?
 Because we’re taught to be that way… it’s a learned behaviour.

-A person who is racist has been taught from a young age to be that way.
+A racist has been taught from a young age to be that way.
 I don’t believe that someone is just a racist to be racist.
 Children listen primarily to how their parents talk about others.
-When adults use negative or hateful language, whether consciously or unconsciously, in the presence of children they may or may not be aware of how they are affecting them.
-That person might say ” Well, my parents tell me that they are bad because they are black.”
-They might go back to some family member telling them to stay away from the blacks or the pakistanis or the muslims… et cetera et cetera.
+When adults use hateful language in the presence of children you can be sure that has an effect.
+This hate becomes “normalised”.

 The source of racism stems from the family.
 If you teach your child that his race is better than another, you are teaching him/her to be a racist.